FAQs & Truths About Hospice

 Reality: Receiving hospice care does not mean giving up hope or that death is imminent.
 The earlier an individual receives hospice care, the more opportunity there is to stabilize a patient’s medical condition and address other needs.

-Reality: A large number of hospice patients have congestive heart failure, Alzheimer’s disease or dementia, chronic lung disease, or other live limiting conditions.
+Reality: A large number of hospice patients have congestive heart failure, Alzheimer’s disease or dementia, chronic lung disease, or other life-limiting conditions.

-Myth: Patients can only receive hospice care for a limited amount of time.
+Patients can only receive care for a limited amount of time.

 Reality: The Medicare benefit, and most private insurance, pays for hospice care as long as the patient continues to meet the criteria necessary.
 Patients may come on and off hospice care, and re-enroll in hospice care as needed.

-Reality: The hospice team (which includes doctors, nurse practitioners, nurses, social workers, home health aids, and chaplains) visits patients on a scheduled basis.
+Reality: The hospice team (which includes doctors, nurse practitioners, nurses, social workers, home health aids, and chaplains) visits patients on a scheduled basis according to the individualized care plan developed in conjunction with the patient and family.
 Our staff is available 24 hours a day/7 days a week for support and care.

-Reality: All licensed hospice programs must provide certain services, but the range of support services and programs differ.
+Reality: All licensed hospice programs must provide certain services and meet certain criteria, but the range of support services and programs differ.
 Many hospices use contract nurses.
 Accredited Hospices of America does not.
 Our staff has extensive experience in caring for hospice patients.

 Reality: Hospice focuses on comfort, dignity, and emotional support.
 The quality of life for the patient, family members and others who are caregivers, is the highest priority.

-Reality: Although insurance overage for hospice is available through Medicare and in 44 states and the District of Columbia under Medicaid, most private insurance plans, HMO’s, and other managed care organizations include hospice care as a benefit.
+Reality: Although coverage for hospice is available through Medicare and in 44 states and the District of Columbia under Medicaid, most private insurance plans, HMO’s, and other managed care organizations include hospice care as a benefit.

-Reality: Hospice care is often appropriate at the time an advanced illness is present, regardless of the patient’s physical condition.
+Reality: Hospice care is often appropriate when an advanced illness is present, regardless of the patient’s physical condition.
 Many of the patients served through hospice continue to lead productive and rewarding lives.
 Together, the patient, family, and physician determine when hospice services should begin.

 Reality: According to the Medicare hospice program, services may be provided to terminally ill Medicare beneficiaries with a life expectancy of six months or less.
 However, if the patient lives beyond the initial six months, he or she can continue receiving hospice care as long as the attending physician recertifies that the patient is terminally ill.
 Medicare, Medicaid, and many other private and commercial insurances will continue to cover hospice services as long as the patient meets hospice criteria of having a terminal prognosis and is recertified with a limited life expectancy of six months or less.

-Reality: Hospice reinforces the patient-primary physician relationship by advocating either office or home visits, according to the physician preference.
+Reality: Hospice reinforces the relationship between patient and primary physician by advocating either office or home visits, according to the physician preference.
 Hospices work closely with the primary physician and consider the continuation of the patient-physician relationship to be of the highest priority.